gem-pasteur/macsyfinder/doc/source/modeler_guide/package.rst

       name: The name of the person who maintains/to contact for further information. (required)
       email: The email of the maintainer (required)
     short_desc: A one line description of the package (can e.g. be used for *macsydata* searches) (required)
-    vers: The package version (required)
+    vers: The package version (DEPRECATED)
     cite: The publication(s) to cite by the user when the package is used (optional, used by `macsydata cite`)
     doc: Where to find extended documentation (optional)
     license: The license under the package is released (optional but highly recommended)